 Note: The deadline, as well as intakes, can differ as per course and university.

 Generally, students opt for the September intake but the January admission intake is also suitable for select programs.
-It is advised to choose the intake keeping in mind that you fulfil all the eligibility criteria including language proficiency and other exam scores.
+It is advised to choose the intake keeping in mind that you fulfill all the eligibility criteria including language proficiency and other exam scores.

 Know All About Fall Semester vs Spring Semester!